Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

-which is consistently more conservative than the underlying true $v_i$.
-We propose a conservative Bayesian FDR control procedure that essentially replaces $v_i$ with $\hat v_i$ in (\ref{decision.rule}).
-This newly proposed procedure provides strong theoretical guarantees in controlling the desired FDR levels even if the alternative models are misspecified.
-We formally summarize this result in the following theorem: \begin{thm} As the number of true null tests and the sample size for each test are sufficiently large, provided that the following conditions are satisfied: \begin{enumerate} \item the Bayes factors of the assumed models are consistent under the true null models, \item the point estimate $\hat \pi_0$ provides an upper bound such that $ P(\pi_0 \le \hat \pi_0 \mid \pi_0) \to 1$, \end{enumerate} the decision rule $\delta^\dagger(t) := I \left( \hat v_i > t \right)$ controls the frequentist FDR at level $\alpha$ with
+With a stronger assumption that assumes sufficiently large sample size for each test, we are able to show the following theoretical result for the proposed approach: \begin{prop} Assuming that the following conditions are satisfied: \begin{enumerate} \item the Bayes factors are consistent under the true null models \item there exists an upper bound point estimator $\hat \pi_0(\Yva)$ such that as the number of the true null tests is sufficiently large. \end{enumerate} The decision rule $\delta_i^\dagger(t) := I \left( \hat v_i > t \right)$ controls the frequentist FDR at level $\alpha$ with the rejection threshold